mayakraft/World/readme.md

 calling `noFill()` will render all upcoming shapes as wireframe, see-through, and textures will no longer show.
 It will stay that way until you call `fill()`.

+functions affected by fill and noFill:

+* drawRect
+* drawCircle
+* drawSphere
+* drawTetrahedron.. all of the solids

 ### Shaders

 ```c